Terms and Conditions for the Use of Information Technology Resources at CSB/SJU

 - be considerate in your use of shared resources.
 Refrain from monopolizing systems, overloading networks with excessive data, and degrading services, disk space, printer paper or other resources;

 - restrict personal use of IT resources to non-work hours (employees only.);

-- install and run anti-virus software with current anti-virus definitions (student-owned computers only.)
+- install and run anti-virus software with current anti-virus definitions (student-owned and faculty/staff personal computers.)

 Revocation of Access Privileges:

 Anyone who has been granted a username will have their access privileges denied, restricted, or revoked for any of the following activities: